zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Celeste says, “I thought you started all this by do ing custom work.”
 “Custom” (custom) means “customized,” or designed to meet on e particular client or customer’s needs.
 If you buy a suit from a store an d put it on, take it home and wear it, you’re not buying a “custom suit.”
 That su it, that jacket, and pair of pants wasn’t made for you.
 But if you go to someone who m akes suits and measures them to your particular body to make sure that it f its you perfectly, then you would be getting a “custom-made suit.”
 Thomas began worki ng by doing “custom work” for individual people.

 Thomas says, “I did,” meaning yes, I did do that. “ But I’m ready to produce an entire line” – a complete product line – “I’ve desi gned according to my vision, not work to a client’s specs.”
 Thomas has designed or c reated something with particular characteristics – an “entire product lin e.”
 He’s done this, he says, “according to his vision” (vision).
-Your “vision” i s your image of what something should look like, your creative inspiration.
+Your “vision” is your image of what something should look like, your creative inspiration.

 Thomas has designed this product line according to his vision, not according to his “client’s specs.”
 “Client” is another word for “customer” – someone who buys what you make or uses you for a certain service. the word “specs” (specs) refers